George Christian, Prince of East Frisia

+Early life

+George Christian was born into the House of Cirksena, ruling family of the County of East Frisia, as the second son of Ulrich II, Count of East Frisia and his wife, Landgravine Juliana of Hesse-Darmstadt.

+Biography

+George Christian grew up with his brother at the court in Aurich.
+After 1649, they received further education at the academies of Breda and Tübingen.

 Immediately after his accession he was trying to establish his rule, which led to severe conflicts with the Estates.
 This soon reached the threshold of a civil war and could be settled only by Dutch mediation.
 After lengthy negotiations with the Estates on 19 June 1662 and 4 October 1663, a compromise was reached.
 The Netherlands became the guarantor power.
 In both treaties, the relationship between the prince and the Estates was regulated.
 The estates were given back their old privileges, in exchange for a substantial cash payment.

 Under George Christian, the conflict with Münster escalated.
-This conflict was based on compensation East Frisia had to pay under the Treaty of Berum, in exchange for the acquisition of the Harlingerland.
+This conflict was based on compensation East Frisia had to pay under the Treaty of Berum, in exchange for the acquisition of the Lordships of Esens, Stedesdorf and Wittmund.
 Under the pretext of enforcing the payments, the Bishop of Münster marched his troops into East Frisia in 1663.
 Colonel Elverfeld conquered Hampoel and the Sconce at Diele on East Frisia's southern border.
 These were recaptured by Dutch troops in 1664.
 George Christian preferred to leave this kind of problem of his officials or the Estates.

 Four months after his untimely death, George Christian's third child was born: a son named Christian Everhard.
 His widow, Christine Charlotte, led a rather unfortunate regency for the next 25 years.

+Personal life

+In Tübingen he met his future wife, Christine Charlotte, a daughter of Duke Eberhard III, Duke of Württemberg from his first marriage to Anna Catharina of Salm-Kyrburg (1614-1655).
+He could only marry her after had he received the hereditary title of Imperial Prince on 18 April 1662.
+This gave him the proper rank to marry a Princess of Württemberg (Ebenbürtigkeit), and so the marriage was finally performed on 10 May 1662 in the city of Stuttgart.
+The union produced three children: